 In 2021, Mike led the charge to eliminate the death penalty in Virginia.
 “This was long overdue,” he said.
 “The evidence is clear.
 Use of the death penalty is riddled with wrongful convictions, inadequate representation, racial bias.
 I’m thankful that we have relegated this inhumane practice to the history books.”

 Mike first came to the Peninsula as a 17-year old college freshman at Christopher Newport University.
 He loved the city so much he knew wanted to raise his family here.
 After law school at the Catholic University, he returned to the area to do just that.
-The proud father of three sons, he now lives in Newport News and works to make the Peninsula a better place.
+The proud father of three sons, he now lives in Williamsburg and works to make the Peninsula a better place.

 Mike ran for Delegate for the same reason he became a prosecutor — to keep our community safe.
 He’s not just committed to that goal; he has shown both in the courtroom and in the statehouse that he’s able to make it happen.